- Parents Home

 - Radiation.
 This treatment uses high-energy radiation from X-rays, gamma rays, or fast-moving subatomic particles (called particle or proton beam therapy) to target and destroy cancer cells.
 Besides killing cancer cells, radiation therapy also can harm normal cells, causing physical side effects like fatigue (tiredness), nausea, and hair loss.
 Most side effects go away once treatment has ended.
 During treatment, the health care team carefully monitors radiation doses to protect healthy tissue as much as possible.
 This helps reduce long-term effects.

 - Chemotherapy.
 In contrast to radiation, which destroys the cancerous cells of a tumor in a specific area of the body, chemo works to treat cancer throughout the body.
 Often, several chemotherapy drugs are combined to attack the cancer cells in different ways.
 Like radiation, side effects are likely but will ease once treatment ends.
+Potential long-term effects after chemo are also discussed and monitored after treatment ends.

 Being told that a child has cancer can be a terrifying experience, and the stress of cancer treatment can be overwhelming for any family.

 Although you might feel like it at times, you're not alone.
 To find support for yourself or your child, talk to your doctor, a hospital social worker, or a child life specialist.
 Many resources are available that can help you get through this difficult time.
+You also can find more information and support online at:

 - Nutritional Needs for Kids With Cancer